relaxdiego/relaxdiego.github.com/_posts/2022-02-16-autotest-code-snippets.md

 categories: jekyll, python, bash
 ---

-So I finally got around to auto-testing the code snippets in my blog posts.
+I finally got around to auto-testing the code snippets in my blog posts.
 As of today, the process of writing a blog post with code snippets goes like this: